Need an ultra-wide-angle zoom lens? Most of us do.

 In the examples below, look at the fringing colors in the out of focus specular highlights created by the neutrally-colored subjects.
 Any color difference is being introduced by the lens.

 The 17mm and 24mm examples look very good and the 35mm example shows only a small amount of this effect.

 Tamron combats flare and ghosting using their BBAR (Broad-Band Anti-Reflection) Coating.
 Our standard flare testing uses the sun in the corner of the frame and most lenses show noticeable flaring at narrow apertures in this test.
 Not this one.
 Very few flare effects are seen even at f/16 over the entire focal length range.

 There are two lens aberrations that are particularly evident when shooting images of stars, mainly because bright points of light against a dark background make them easier to see.
 Coma occurs when light rays from a point of light spread out from that point instead of being refocused as a point on the sensor.
 Coma is absent in the center of the frame, gets worse toward the edges/corners, and generally appears as a comet-like or triangular tail of light which can be oriented either away from the center of the frame (external coma), or toward the center of the frame (internal coma).
-Astigmatism is seen as points of light spreading into a line, either meridional (radiating from the center of the image) or sagittal (perpendicular to meridional).
+Astigmatism is seen as points of light spreading into a line, either sagittal (radiating from the center of the image) or meridional (tangential, perpendicular to sagittal).
 Remember that lateral CA is another aberration apparent in the corners.

 The images below are 100% crops taken from the extreme top-left corner of EOS 5Ds R frames.

 The aberrations showing here are relatively strong but not that unusual.